-In the CONNECT Series, Caro reimagines used bike parts to create luxurious, cascading, and seemingly traditional chandeliers.
-The pieces stem from Caro's interest in exploring the third function of materials - after their original function, after they become trash, when they are transformed into something new altogether – effectively reclaiming the ‘discarded’ and ‘invisible’ to create something far more powerful and commanding.
+In the "Connect" Series, Caro centralizes reclaimed bicycle chain to create luxurious, cascading, lighting sculptures in the form of seemingly traditional chandeliers.
+The pieces stem from Caro's interest in exploring the third function of materials - after their original function, after they become refuse, when they are transformed into something new altogether – effectively reclaiming the ‘discarded’ and ‘invisible’ to create something far more powerful and commanding.

-The CONNECT Series chandeliers draw inspiration from Victorian and modern chandeliers, bike culture, and a dedication to the ideals of sustainability and preservation.
-In her art and her life, Caro works to find beauty in the discarded, and challenges the necessity of the new.
+The "Connect" series lighting sculptures draw inspiration from historical chandeliers, bike punk culture, and a dedication to principles of sustainability.
+In her art and her life, Caro works to find beauty in nuance and challenges the necessity for the new.

-Caro currently in Los Angeles, California, where she produces art and pieces for the CONNECT Series in her downtown studio.
+Caro is based in Los Angeles, California, where she produces art and pieces for the CONNECT Series in her downtown studio.